In most cases, a slipped disc will slowly improve with rest, gentle exercise and medication. Recovery can take between one and three months.

-Osteopathy and chiropractic are not widely available on the NHS and you will usually have to pay for treatment privately.
+Osteopathy and chiropractic aren't widely available on the NHS, and you'll usually have to pay for treatment privately.

 You may be prescribed a number of different medicines to help ease any painful symptoms of a slipped disc.
 These are outlined below.

-Analgesics are painkillers, such as paracetamol.
-They are available over the counter from pharmacies or on prescription.
+Simple painkillers, such as paracetamol, are available over the counter from pharmacies or on prescription.

 Some people worry that taking painkillers may mask something more serious going on with their back.

-This isn't true – painkillers taken regularly can help you get back to moving around, which will help make the pain better more quickly.
+This isn't true – regularly taking painkillers can ease your pain and help you to begin moving around, which will speed up your recovery.

-Always read the manufacturer's instructions before using analgesics.
+However, always read the manufacturer's instructions before using them.